Object detection: An overview with code examples

 Progress got stuck around 2010 until AlexNet came up in 2012, starting the new DL era.
 This project implemented CNN, combined with data augmentation, and achieved the lowest error rates to that date.

 CNNs had been applied to handwritten recognition, but there were computational limitations and not large enough databases to scale to object detection in a wider range of images.
-AlexNet tackled this problem.
+AlexNet tackled this problem. reference

 Later on, all the different models proposed in the last decade can be sorted out into 2 main categories: